dailymotion/oplog/README.md

 ## Periodical Source Synchronization

 There is many ways for the oplog to miss some updates and thus have an incorrect view of the current state of the source data.
 In order to cope with this issue, a regular synchronization process with the source data content can be performed.
 The sync is a separate process which compares a dump of the real data with what the oplog have stored in its own database.
-For any discrepancies **which is anterior** to the dump in the oplog's database, the process will generate an appropriate event in the oplog to fix the delta on both its own database as well as for all consumers.
+For any discrepancies **which is anterior** to the dump in the oplog's database, the process will generate an appropriate event in the oplog to fix the delta on both its own database and for all consumers.

 The dump must be in a streamable JSON format.
 Each line is a JSON object with the same schema as of the `data` part of the SEE API response.
 Dump example: